zoho/zohocrm-php-sdk/README.md

-# PHP SDK
+# ZOHO CRM PHP SDK

 ## Overview

-PHP SDK offers a way to create client PHP applications that can be integrated with Zoho CRM.
+Zoho CRM PHP SDK offers a way to create client PHP applications that can be integrated with Zoho CRM.

 ## Registering a Zoho Client